utmstack/CorrelationRules/rulesdoc.md

 - **count**: The number of events to match (Max 50)

 ### deduplicateBy
 Fields used for deduplication of alerts.
+COuld also be understood as grouping.
+This way multiple alerts that can be grouped together based on this field if they are similar.

 ## Rule Evaluation